Monastery of Siloe: History

 In 1996, a group of Benedictine monks, who had arrived in Maremma from various locations in central-northern Italy, decided to found a new monastic community.
 On 16 December 1997, the bishop of Grosseto, Giacomo Babini, officially recognized the community as a "public association of the faithful" living according to the rule of saint Benedict, although not formally belonging to the Benedictine order.

 In the diocese of Grosseto there were no active monasteries nor ancient ones to restore, so, in agreement with the bishop, the community decided to build an entirely new structure on a hill overlooking the Ombrone valley.
 This site, used for sheep grazing, was called "Le Piscine" ("the Pools"), from which comes the name "Siloe", like the pool where Jesus sends the blind man to be healed in the Gospel of John.

 The construction of the monastic complex, designed by Edoardo Milesi, began with inspections at the end of 1999, initiating the transformation of an old sheep pen into a chapel dedicated to the Holy Trinity, consecrated by bishop Babini on 8 September 2001.
 The east wing of the monastery, housing monks' cells, kitchen, and refectory, was inaugurated on 26 June 2005, by bishop Franco Agostinelli.

 The first stone of the south wing was laid on 19 May 2007, and completed in 2012.
 It includes facilities for community functions and hospitality, such as a library, conference room, guest areas, and outdoor square.

 On 11 July 2021, during the monks' 25th anniversary, the blessing ceremony and laying of the foundation stone of the new church of the monastery took place.
 The ceremony was presided over by Rodolfo Cetoloni, bishop emeritus of Grosseto.
-The construction of the church will complete the monastic complex.
+The construction works were completed in late 2025, and the dedication of the church took place on 7 December 2025.